24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 This is the most important one!

-If you do that, then you’ll spend the holidays stressed and exhausted, and they’ll pass you by before you’ve even had chance to notice or enjoy them.
+It can be tempting to run headlong into Christmas at full speed, showing everyone your skills, and demonstrating how 'together' and 'perfect' you are, while of course completing a first draft of your novel at the same time.
+If you do that, then you’ll spend the holidays stressed and exhausted, and they’ll pass you by before you’ve even had chance to enjoy them.
 Slow down.
 Simplify things.
-Enjoy the time with your family (especially your immediate family).
+Delegate tasks.
+And enjoy the time with your family.

 IN CONCLUSION